 - After publishing any article on your website, post that link on your social media accounts and groups the same day.

-- Promote your content and links on Facebook, Twitter, Google Plus, Pinterest, LinkedIn, Stumble Upon, Reddit without fail.
+- Promote your content and links on Facebook, Twitter, Google Plus, Pinterest, LinkedIn, Stumble Upon, and Reddit without fail.

 - Use hashtags on all possible social media platforms for maximum traffic.
 You can use RiteTag to make your posts more engaging.